veive-io/mod-validation-any-as/README.md

 ## How It Works

-The `ModValidAnyOp` module allows users to pre-authorize specific operations and validate them during execution.
+The `ModValidationAny` module allows users to pre-authorize specific operations and validate them during execution.
 Here’s how it works:

 1. **Allowance Creation**:
    - Users can create allowances (pre-authorizations) for specific operations using the `allow` method.
 These allowances are stored and tied to the transaction ID to ensure they are used only within the same transaction.